TimeLine is working to make performances accessible to all patrons.

 Open Captioning performance schedule for the 2017-2018 season:

-- The Audience, Saturday, September 16 at 4pm
+- A Shayna Maidel, Saturday, September 29 at 4pm

-TDF’s sponsorship underwrites the services of c2 (caption coalition) inc., the pioneer of captioning in the live arena for people who are hard of hearing and deaf.
+TimeLine is delighted to partner with c2 Inc. to provide open captioned performances of our shows. c2 (caption coalition) inc. is the pioneer of captioning in the live arena for people who are hard of hearing and deaf.
 To date, c2 members are collectively responsible for captioning over 800 theatrical productions in more than 180 venues.

 Accessible Seating for Performances